Cairo: Foundation and expansion of Cairo under the Fatimids

-Apogee and decline under the Mamluks
+Further expansion and decline under the Ayyubids and Mamluks

 In 1250, during the Seventh Crusade, the Ayyubid dynasty had a crisis with the death of al-Salih and power transitioned instead to the Mamluks, partly with the help of al-Salih's wife, Shajar ad-Durr, who ruled for a brief period around this time.
 Mamluks were soldiers who were purchased as young slaves and raised to serve in the sultan's army.
 Between 1250 and 1517 the throne of the Mamluk Sultanate passed from one mamluk to another in a system of succession that was generally non-hereditary, but also frequently violent and chaotic.
 The Mamluk Empire nonetheless became a major power in the region and was responsible for repelling the advance of the Mongols (most famously at the Battle of Ain Jalut in 1260) and for eliminating the last Crusader states in the Levant.

 Despite their military character, the Mamluks were also prolific builders and left a rich architectural legacy throughout Cairo.
 Continuing a practice started by the Ayyubids, much of the land occupied by former Fatimid palaces was sold and replaced by newer buildings, becoming a prestigious site for the construction of Mamluk religious and funerary complexes.
 Construction projects initiated by the Mamluks pushed the city outward while also bringing new infrastructure to the centre of the city.
 Meanwhile, Cairo flourished as a centre of Islamic scholarship and a crossroads on the spice trade route among the civilisations in Afro-Eurasia.
 Under the reign of the Mamluk sultan al-Nasir Muhammad (1293–1341, with interregnums), Cairo reached its apogee in terms of population and wealth.
 By 1340, Cairo had a population of close to half a million, making it the largest city west of China.

 Multi-story buildings occupied by rental apartments, known as a rab' (plural ribā or urbu), became common in the Mamluk period and continued to be a feature of the city's housing during the later Ottoman period.
 These apartments were often laid out as multi-story duplexes or triplexes.
 They were sometimes attached to caravanserais, where the two lower floors were for commercial and storage purposes and the multiple stories above them were rented out to tenants.
 The oldest partially-preserved example of this type of structure is the Wikala of Amir Qawsun, built before 1341.
-Residential buildings were in turn organized into close-knit neighbourhoods called a harat, which in many cases had gates that could be closed off at night or during disturbances.
+Residential buildings were in turn organised into close-knit neighbourhoods called a harat, which in many cases had gates that could be closed off at night or during disturbances.